Why Deutsche Welle is not the same as RT | DW | 04.02.2022

 In Russia, foreign correspondents must obtain accreditation, which is an often opaque approval process.
 In Germany, RT DE can hire journalists and reporters without accreditation.

-Meanwhile, the closure of DW's Moscow bureau and the end of DW's broadcasting in Russiawas announced by the Russian Foreign Ministry – clearly a political action.
-Russia was reacting to the "unfriendly actions of the Federal Republic of Germany" towards RT DE, the reasoning went.
+Meanwhile, the closure of DW's Moscow bureau and the end of DW's broadcasting in Russia was announced by the Russian Foreign Ministry — an indication of political action.
+Russia said it was reacting to the "unfriendly actions of the Federal Republic of Germany" towards RT DE.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.